 While Canary View is meant to supplement the AIO, it’s certainly capable of protecting your home on its own, and it has several features aimed at doing just that.

 First of all, View is a camera.
 It records in Full HD 1080p, offers live streaming of sound and video, night vision, and 3X digital zoom.

 Canary produces a beautiful, clear image.
 Regarding image quality, it’s consistently been a top performer.
 If you’re familiar with AIO’s image quality, you’re familiar with View.
 The performance is the same during the day and at night.

 At night, the camera uses automated IR LEDs to produce a black and white image.
 Note: Unlike other cameras, you can’t turn the IR LEDs off.

 Live Stream Lag

-After singing the camera’s image quality praises, I feel like I have the right to be a little negative for a moment.
+After singing the camera’s image quality praises, we feel like we have the right to be a little negative for a moment.
 When it comes to live streaming, Canary’s biggest issue is lag.
-When I first tested the camera in 2015, it wasn’t so much an issue.
+When we first tested the camera in 2015, it wasn’t so much an issue.
 At that time, a little lag was expected.
 Since then, camera technology has improved yet Canary’s lag has not.
 Well, technically, it kind of has.